CommandShiftHQ/cli-mystery/README.md

 There's been a murder in Terminal City, and TCPD needs your help.

-Before you start, make sure you have read the command-line and version-control bytes.
+Before you start, make sure you have read the command-line byte and you're familiar with Git commands.
 You might want to use them as a reference while solving the mystery.

 Don't use a text editor.
 The objective of this exercise it to get more comfortable using the command line, and you will find that it is an incredibly powerful tool on its own.